donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

   * possibly eye tracker data that was recorded along
   * possibly video and audio files that were recorded along with the EEG
   * individual subject questionaires (but not the informed consent form)
+  * (if applicable) the files specified under "behavioural experiments"

 ### MEG experiments
   * MEG datasets